hbctraining/scRNA-seq/lessons/umap-installation.md

 Now we can restart our R session, load our libraries, and continue with running the `RunUMAP()` function.

->**NOTE:** If your R session crashes on a Mac OS, then you can try the running the following in R:
+>**NOTE:** If your R session crashes on a Mac OS, then you can try running the following in R:
 > ```r
 > library(reticulate)
 > use_python(python = "~/Anaconda3/bin/python", required = TRUE)